 Advising Right Now: Fifth Week Flags and Beyond

 - To get a clearer understanding of what your advisee needs to do to pass the subject, you are encouraged to be in direct contact with the TA or faculty member who sent the Flag.
-See the list of Freshman Lecturers for instructor contact information.
+See the PDF list of Freshman Lecturers for instructor contact information.

 Multiple Fifth Week Flags are serious; they are predictors for review at the end of the semester by the faculty Committee on Academic Performance.
-Last year the ten freshmen who were asked to leave MIT had each received multiple flags in both semesters.

 - Your guidance in this process is critical to help the student set realistic goals for recovery.
 Look the plan over and help the student determine whether or not it is possible to achieve the outcome.
-You can help your student assess his/her situation and focus on what s/he needs to do differently to improve performance now.

 If the student has gotten so far behind that his/her performance in one subject is endangering success in the others, discuss the option of dropping one class in order to pass the other three subjects.

 See To Drop a Subject or Not?
 Making the Decision for advice and information.